 Header image courtesy of Matthew Smith (via Unsplash)

-Australia is known for having some of the best beaches in the world, and has no doubt one of the biggest beaching (yes, it’s a thing) and surfing cultures in the world.
-What’s amazing about visiting Aussie is that their summer is our winter!
+Australia is known for having some of the best beaches in the world, and it undoubtedly has one of the biggest beaching (yes, it’s a thing) and surfing cultures in the world.
+What’s amazing about visiting the Land Down Under is that their summer is our winter!

-St Kilda beach is one of the more popular beaches in the city of Melbourne, studded with waterfront bars and restaurants.
-There’s also plenty to see, with walkers, joggers, windsurfers, and rollerbladers all sharing and enjoying the beach right alongside you.
+St Kilda Beach is one of the more popular seaside destinations in the city of Melbourne, studded with waterfront bars and restaurants.
+With plenty to see and do, walkers, joggers, windsurfers, and rollerbladers are all sharing and enjoying the beach right alongside you.